ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S16/costallocation1_slides.md

 - We want to track all costs, but cost allocations focus on _common, indirect, and overhead costs_ (all related terms)
-- We allocate direct costs, well directly to the activities or products that consume them.
+- We allocate direct costs __directly__ to the activities or products that consume them.

 ## Cost allocation